 Whether you are prerecording or doing a live show, we ask that you leave the studio tidy and the equipment ready for the next program/programmer.

 WGXC'S WEBSITE: The WGXC website is the first priority for posting information about your upcoming programs as well as posting playlists, and audio archives.
-Contact station staff for instructions on how to add information to WGXC's NEW Website.
+Contact station staff for instructions on how to submit broadcast descriptions and other information.

 Before you go on the air, send a tweet to WGXC’s followers both on WGXC's Twitter account and your own if you have one.